cameronprattedwards/ko-data/README.md

 });
 ```

-To define an entity, simply do this:
+To define an repository, simply do this:

 ```
 define("PersonRepo", ["Person", "ko-data/repo/ajax/Repo"], function (Person, Repo) {